badmanwillis/Eduardo/README.md

 ### Hacky code

-#### simple combing demonstration
+#### Simple combing demonstration

-For the demonstration day accasaaxsv
+For the project showcase day a greatly simplified version of the code was run, to ensure a successful demonstration.
+** _WARNING_ The arm will move to a starting position as soon as the microcontroller and PSU are on. **

+In a terminal.
 > roscore

 Open a new terminal tab (Ctrl + shift + T).
 Then run the ros serial command to connect the Ubuntu machine to the Microcontroller.
+If you forgot to plug the microcontroller into the computer first, that's okay, I've done it as well.
 > rosrun rosserial_python serial_node.py _port:=/dev/ttyACM0 _baud:=115200

+Have the arm execute a hard coded path
 > rostopic pub toggle_execute std_msgs/Empty --once

 #### Other useful commands
+These have proven useful in development.

+List the current ROS topics
 > rostopic list

-> rostopic echp joint_states
+Print the updating values of the joints of the arm.

-> rostopic echo chatter
+> rostopic echo joint_states

+Generate a ROS computation graph to visualize the topics and nodes.
 > rqt_graph

 ## Further improvements
-There is no shortage of improvements to be made to this project, and we hope to see the continued development of this arm.
+There is no shortage of improvements to be made to this project, and we hope to see the continued development of this arm in the future.

 ### Safety
 - Add microswitches to the prismatic gantry and shoulder revolute joints as endstops.
 Like a 3D printer.